Selection and Influence in Cultural Dynamics: Introduction

 \subsection{The present work: Cultural Dynamics on an Arbitrary Influence Graph}

 All of the prior results apply only to highly structured, symmetric graphs (essentially hypercubes and paths), whereas in some of the settings that the models seek to capture, the set of types can have a less orderly structure.
-A basic open problem is to analyze cultural dynamics on an arbitrary influence graph.
+As one simple example, consider a subgraph of the ``religion'' graph (depicted in Figure~\ref{fig:religion}), with the following 6 types: agnostics (AG), atheists (AT), casual protestants (CP), devout protestants (DP), casual catholics (CC), and devout catholics (DC).
+Here, it is reasonable to assume that transitions happen between the casual versions of each belief, or between casual and devout versions of the same belief.
+In other words, the graph would consist of a triangle AG-CP-CC, and edges AT-AG, DP-CP, DC-CC.\footnote{ We may expect transitions between other states to happen, albeit with much smaller probability.
+We will discuss this issue more in Section~\ref{sec:modeling-choices}.}

+To ensure that insights derived from the analysis of a model (such as the ones for hypercubes and graphs) are not limited to those specific models, and to further understand the governing principles, it is desirable to understand the dynamics and equilibria of the process in more general graphs.

-This is the problem we address in the present work, where we develop techniques for resolving some of the main questions on arbitrary graphs.
-For a natural formulation of cultural dynamics on an arbitrary influence graph (which refer to as the \emph{global model}, for reasons explained later), we prove convergence results and precisely characterize the set of all stable equilibria.
+This is the problem we address in the present work, where we develop techniques for resolving some of the main questions on arbitrary graphs, under a clean and stylized model of interactions.
+For a natural formulation of cultural dynamics on an arbitrary influence graph (which we refer to as the \emph{global model}, for reasons explained later), we prove convergence results and precisely characterize the set of all stable equilibria.
 We then consider generalizations of the global model, extending some of our convergence and stability results to these more general settings and posing several open questions.

 \xhdr{The Global Model.} We now describe the global model in more detail.
 Because the models from the earlier lines of work discussed above differ in many of their details, there is no meaningful way to simultaneously generalize all of them in a precise syntactic sense.
 Instead, our goal is to formulate a version of cultural dynamics that exhibits the same basic interplay of selection and influence --- specifically, the idea that influence only happens among types that are ``close together'' --- while allowing for an arbitrary graph on the set of types.